engeir/slides/content/2023-08-10-fysikermotet.md

 My name is Eirik Enger, and I'm a PhD candidate at UiT the Arctic University of Norway.
-My work focus on how volcanoes affect climate, and today we will look at "Aerosol optical depth dependency from a large range of volcanic eruption strengths".
+My work focus on how volcanoes affect climate, and today we will look at "Aerosol optical depth dependency from large volcanic eruptions".

+_(The abstract has the title "Insensitivity of global temperature response to the magnitude of volcanic eruptions", but the contents of this talk has been adjusted somewhat since the submission)._

 --